IBM/cp4d-deployment/selfmanaged-openshift/aws/README.md

 ### Changelog
-* Install CPD 4.0.4
-* Added service parameters
-* Removed the bastion node
-* Dropped support for EFS.
+* Updating the installation to CPD 4.5 and adding support for EFS and EBS storage.